 Ms. Barrett completed her Master of Social Work (Health and Mental Health stream) at the University of Toronto, where she interned at the Centre for Mental Health and Addictions (CAMH) in Toronto.
 She has been working in community-based outpatient Mental Health and Addictions programs across Nova Scotia since April 2015.

-At Mindful Therapies, Ms. Barrett provides psychological treatment to youth, couples and adults experiencing a range of difficulties including depression, anxiety and stress, trauma, low self-esteem, relationship and intimacy issues, difficulties with regulating emotion and adjusting to life transitions.
+At Mindful Therapies, Ms. Barrett provides psychological treatment to adults experiencing a range of difficulties including depression, general anxiety and panic, substance use, trauma, difficulties with regulating emotion and adjusting to life transitions.

 Her approach to treatment draws from a variety of evidence-based models including Cognitive-Behavioural Therapy (CBT), Dialectical-Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Emotion-Focused Therapy (EFT).
-Ms. Barrett is also trained in Prolonged Exposure (PE) Therapy and Cognitive Processing Therapy (CBT), and evidence-based treatments for PTSD.
+Ms. Barrett is also trained in Prolonged Exposure (PE) Therapy, Cognitive Processing Therapy (CPT), and Eye Movement Desensitization and Reprocessing (EMDR) therapy, evidence-based treatments for PTSD.
 She has experience working specifically with Veterans and RCMP for the treatment of Operational Stress Injuries.

-As a certified yoga instructor (200-hour RYT), mindfulness and increasing skills in present moment awareness are weaved throughout Ms. Barrett’s work, where she is skilled in guiding experiential exercises and meditations in session.
+As a certified yoga instructor (200-hour RYT), mindfulness and increasing present moment awareness are weaved throughout Ms. Barrett’s work, where she is skilled in guiding experiential exercises and meditations in-session.